bowen0701/bowen0701.github.io/_posts/2016-07-22-paper-linden-2003-amazon-item2itemCF.md

 ## Key Points

-**Recommendation system:** Use input about a customer's interest to generate a list of a recommendated items.
-Customer's interest can be items that customers purchase, items that customers explicitly rate, items viewed, demographic data, suject interests, and favorite artists, etc.
+**Recommendation system:** Use input about a user's interest to generate a list of a recommendated items. user's interest can be items that users purchase, items that users explicitly rate, items viewed, demographic data, suject interests, and favorite artists, etc.

 **Challenges:**

-- Huge amount of data: ten of millions of customers and millions of distinct catalog items.
+- Huge amount of data: ten of millions of users and millions of distinct catalog items.
 - Require the recommendation results set to be returned in realtime.
-- Cold start: New customers typically have extremely limited information.
+- Cold start: New users typically have extremely limited information.
-- Information glut: Old customers can have a glut of information.
+- Information glut: Old users can have a glut of information.
-- Each interaction provides valuable customer data, and algorithm must respond immediately to new information.
+- Each interaction provides valuable user data, and algorithm must respond immediately to new information.

 **Literature review:** Common RecSys approaches include